 Proactive news headlines including Lanthanein Resources, Lindian Resources, Alligator Energy and Chase Mining Corporation

-- Lanthanein Resources Ltd (ASX:LNR) has unearthed widespread kaolin of varying thickness during its first pass aircore drilling program at the Koolya Kaolin and High Purity Alumina Project in Western Australia.
+- Lanthanein Resources Ltd LNR has unearthed widespread kaolin of varying thickness during its first pass aircore drilling program at the Koolya Kaolin and High Purity Alumina Project in Western Australia.
 Click here

-- Chase Mining Corporation Ltd (ASX:CML) has officially changed its name to Green Critical Minerals Ltd. Click here
+- Chase Mining Corporation Ltd CML has officially changed its name to Green Critical Minerals Ltd. Click here

-- Cobalt Blue Holdings Ltd (ASX:COB, OTC:CBBHF), the mining and mineral processing company which is focused on the development of the Broken Hill Cobalt Project in New South Wales, has now completed the processing of 4,200 tonnes of ore, yielding 680 tonnes of concentrate from the Concentrator Circuit.
+- Cobalt Blue Holdings Ltd (COBCBBHF, the mining and mineral processing company which is focused on the development of the Broken Hill Cobalt Project in New South Wales, has now completed the processing of 4,200 tonnes of ore, yielding 680 tonnes of concentrate from the Concentrator Circuit.
 Click here

-- Sarytogan Graphite Ltd (ASX:SGA) has fielded new results that extend the mineralisation at the Sarytogan Graphite Deposit in Central Kazakhstan.
+- Sarytogan Graphite Ltd SGA has fielded new results that extend the mineralisation at the Sarytogan Graphite Deposit in Central Kazakhstan.
 Click here

-- Yandal Resources Ltd (ASX:YRL) has received final assay results from the RC drilling exploration program completed at Ironstone Well and Barwidgee in August and September.
+- Yandal Resources Ltd YRL has received final assay results from the RC drilling exploration program completed at Ironstone Well and Barwidgee in August and September.
 Click here

-- Winsome Resources Ltd (ASX:WR1) welcomes the appointment of its managing director Chris Evans to the board of Canadian-listed exploration and development company Power Metals Corp.
+- Winsome Resources Ltd WR welcomes the appointment of its managing director Chris Evans to the board of Canadian-listed exploration and development company Power Metals Corp.
 Click here

-- Recce Pharmaceuticals Ltd (ASX:RCE, OTC:RECEF) has received approval from the human research ethics committee (HREC) to kick off its Phase I/II clinical trial assessing RECCE® 327 as a spray-on, broad-spectrum antibiotic therapy for mild skin and soft tissue diabetic foot infections (DFI).
+- Recce Pharmaceuticals Ltd (RCERECEF has received approval from the human research ethics committee (HREC) to kick off its Phase I/II clinical trial assessing RECCE® 327 as a spray-on, broad-spectrum antibiotic therapy for mild skin and soft tissue diabetic foot infections (DFI).
 Click here

-- ACDC Metals Ltd (ASX:ADC) has had a banger of an IPO, fully subscribed to take home $8 million in cash for an initial market capitalisation of $14.5 million.
+- ACDC Metals Ltd ADC has had a banger of an IPO, fully subscribed to take home $8 million in cash for an initial market capitalisation of $14.5 million.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has presented new and first data from the Phase 1 CHECKVacc trial at the 2022 San Antonio Breast Cancer Symposium in San Antonio, Texas.
+- Imugene Ltd (IMUIUGNF has presented new and first data from the Phase 1 CHECKVacc trial at the 2022 San Antonio Breast Cancer Symposium in San Antonio, Texas.
 Click here

-- Euro Manganese Inc (ASX:EMN, TSX-V:EMN, OTCQX:EUMNF) has demonstrated positive results from a life-cycle assessment (LCA) study comparing the global warming potential of its high-purity manganese products from the Chvaletice Project in the Czech Republic with those produced by the incumbent industry in China.
+- Euro Manganese Inc (EMNEMNEUMNF has demonstrated positive results from a life-cycle assessment (LCA) study comparing the global warming potential of its high-purity manganese products from the Chvaletice Project in the Czech Republic with those produced by the incumbent industry in China.
 Click here

 About Proactive